COG-UK/docs/tael.md

 ---
 ### Sending a message

-Send a test message with the following:
+Send a message with the following:

 ```
 $ conda activate tael-messenger